icopy-site/awesome/docs/awesome/awesome-golem.md

 - [Requestor flash tutorial](https://handbook.golem.network/requestor-tutorials/flash-tutorial-of-requestor-development) - Get started quick and create your first tasks/request on Golem.
 - [Yagna tag on Stack Overflow](https://stackoverflow.com/questions/tagged/yagna) - Use the Yagna tag if you have an interesting question you'd like answered.
 - [Breakdown of blender.js](https://docs.google.com/document/d/e/2PACX-1vRONc0RRaqImJumYQ3SmILtLo4jiCYgtE0AO3JfpMy0b0-BjAU8TvlIHdtbrs5cDrMbuPFv7khE47MO/pub) - JS guide for developers to get a better idea of how to run a task with the JavaScript API.
+- [EasyYagnaJS](https://github.com/figurestudios/easy-yagna-js) - Copies over Node.js dependencies directly to the provider, making developers not have to use Docker in their workflow.

 ## Provider Resources